matthew-dong-dev/ICS-research/dev-notes/general-dev-notes.md

     - CORS errors are  different from SSL errors but both can cause HTTP bad request errors if you are trying to make a cross-origin request or if you're trying to request a resource from a non secured site (e.g. there might be outside listeners)
     - potential problems - is it the server that's blocking the request?  yes... but could it also be the client?
     - what did you try so far?  if all else fails download the extension
-1. look into reqs & explore merge branch
-1. what envs do senior devs use for BE dev?
 1. what exists in `UCBD2` directory, referred to a lot in `env.json`?  does it matter for you rn?  you can view the lookup tables in models-askoski
 1. where is the production version of FE & BE located?
 1. What is APR data?
     - sid, course and what requirement it fulfills, t/f for fulfilled
     - you can look at your own APR data
 1. test account: test-300852, f1$hNch1p$

----

 ## Testing